Work flows algorithm profiling

 Adding more detailed information

 More detailed information can be added to individual function calls in C++ with the help of std::chrono.
-At the top of the fuction create a “start time”
+At the top of the function create a “start time”

 const auto startTime = std::chrono::high_resolution_clock::now();